CMC/Forecast, Inc. and CMC Crew Services, Inc. (“CMC”) is committed to respecting and protecting your privacy.

 Information Disclosed to Outside Parties

-We do not otherwise sell, trade, or transfer collected information to outside parties, unless we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.
+We do not otherwise sell, trade or transfer collected information to outside parties unless we believe release is required to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.

-Signatory co-producer data is processed in the United States, Canada, and the United Kingdom.
+Signatory co-producer data is processed in the United States, Canada, and the United Kingdom depending on location of the work being done.

 How We Protect Your Information